radiantearth/stac-spec/item-spec/item-spec.md

 implementors to provide relative links.
 In general, Catalog API's should aim for absolute links whenever possible.
 But Static Catalogs are potentially more portable if they can be implemented with relative links, so that every link doesn't need to be rewritten when the data is copied.
-The `self` link is required to be absolute.
+The `self` link is required to be absolute if the Item is online.

 #### Collections